RafaelAPB/SoKSPBlockchainInterop/README.md

-# SoK: Security and Privacy of Blockchain Interoperability
+# Replicable Data and Code for: "SoK: Security and Privacy of Blockchain Interoperability"

 ### Methodology